July 17, 2018 7:15 AM - 9:15 AM EDT

 Rajesh U. Kothari, CFA

-Rajesh Kothari is the founder and managing director of Cascade Partners LLC, a leading investment bank and private investment firm serving middle market companies with offices in Detroit (Southfield), Cleveland and Chicago.
+Rajesh Kothari is the founder and managing director of Cascade Partners LLC, a leading investment bank and private investment firm serving middle market companies with offices in Detroit (Southfield) and Cleveland.

 His career has included leadership roles in investment management, private equity and investment banking.
 He helped found Seneca Partners and Cranbrook Capital Management and two private equity funds.
 He served as a senior manager and director at Masco Corporation and Beringea, respectively.

-Raj’s service also includes his role as a Lieutenant Colonel in the Civil Air Patrol, a volunteer auxiliary of the United States Air Force, in which he has served for over 35 years.
-Additionally, Raj is an Adjunct Instructor at the University of Notre Dame at the Gigot Center for Entrepreneurial Studies.
+Raj’s service includes his role as a Lieutenant Colonel in the Civil Air Patrol, a volunteer auxiliary of the United States Air Force, in which he has served for over 35 years.
+Additionally, Raj is an Adjunct Instructor at the University of Michigan Ross School of Business.